kellyprankin/catutorial/README.md

 ``rails s``

 ## Stop once you verify the app is running.
-# Next, Add the following to your gemfile:
+# Next, Add the following to the existing section in your Gemfile:

 ```
 group :development, :test do